SGIANNINIGARCIA/blueRoute/README.md

 - [ ] Implement delivered message

 ### Done:
+- [x] Rewrite addDevice to use Adjacency List
+    - [x] Recognize when the device is a direct connection or a 2nd/3rd degree device based on reference to CBPeer
+- [x] Rewrite sendChatMessage to recognize if a message should be routed or sent directly based on BFS
 - [x] Implement a lastUpdated value in AdjecencyList we can compare to decide whether a value in our current adjacency list is the most up to date
 - [x] Implement 3rd degree connections exchange (working on it)
     - [x] Rewrite updateList to account for 3rd degree connections